cy6or9/IPSec/README.md

 # IPSec
   IP Security tools.
 Simple gtk VPN menu.
 Free VPN, equipped with MACChanger and Anonsurf for instant TOR networking.
 Or connect to one of many secure VPN              connections, provided by VPNBook (cannot be ran parallel).
 Completely hidden connections for surfing or downloading private files.
+Secure reliable connections work with P2P.
 Speeds my vary due to traffic and distance.
 No logs kept.

   Stable connections with reliable anonymity. constantly tested and improved.